 Registration is usually located in Llanberis, on the field situated next to the Community Centre - LL55 4UR.

 Wave Start Times

-The first wave usually start at 09.20.
-Confirmed timings will be detailed in your final instructions which will be available on the website and via email 10 days prior to the race.
+The first wave usually starts at 09.30.
+Confirmed timings will be detailed in your Final Instructions which will be available on the website and via email 10 days prior to your race.

 Waves are allocated using the estimated finish time on your entry.

 You'll be able to find out which wave you're in by logging onto the Live Tracker app ahead of the race.
 Details of this will be emailed to you along with the Final Instructions.